V01dDweller/dotfiles/README.md

 ### Mintty Color Schemes - Windows ###

-Combined with a collection of Windows shortcuts and a folder in the Windows PATH, one can summon a Mintty session with a custom color scheme.
+Combined with a collection of Windows shortcuts and a folder in the Windows PATH, one can quickly summon a Mintty session with a custom color scheme.

 * .minttyrc
 * .minttyrcb